rdsea/sys4bigml/tutorials/MLServing/README.md

 Now your Server is ready to deploy ML application

-### Deploy the first model
+### Deploy the SGD model for serving
-- Declare you application: All application must be register before deploying on server.
+- Declare your application: At first, we must register our application on server so that we can deploy our models on it.

 ```bash
     $ pio-docker new app YOUR_APPLICATION_NAME